Xtreme 2 SE and Ultimate 2 are two top-tier home gym equipment from Bowflex that are available on the market.

 In conclusion, both home gyms from Bowflex are great choices for full body workouts.

-Xtreme 2 is ideal for beginners because it is relatively affordable and offers a good amount of exercises.
+Xtreme 2 is ideal for beginners because it is relatively affordable and offers a good amount of exercise.
 Ultimate 2 on the other hand, is more suitable for advanced users because it offers advanced features and relatively more exercises.